bcgov/action-oc-runner/README.md

     # Command to run, generally oc commands
     commands: oc whoami

+    # Cronjob to run and report on
+    cronjob: repo-name-cronjob-etc

     # Bash array to diff for triggering; omit to always run
     triggers: ('frontend/' 'backend/' 'database/')

     ### Usually a bad idea / not recommended

+    # Timeout for cronjob
+    cronjob_timeout: 5m

     # Overrides the default branch to diff against
     diff_branch: ${{ github.event.repository.default_branch }}